tgozkan/pdsnd_github/README.md

 Title: Bikeshare.py

 ### Description
-Describe what your project is about and what it does
+This project is about bikeshare system in Chicago, New York and Washington.
+Project asks user to enter a city with month and day of the week filters and analyzes some statistics for the filters.

 ### Files used
 Include the files used